 Make sure you visit one of the wonderful cafes around the site for refreshments.
 The meals are cooking using products you find in the market and offer a fresh and satisfying taste.

-No visit to Fernvale Country Market is complete without a trip to the world famous Old Fernvale Bakery.
-People flock to this local institute to taste their award winning pies.
-There are over 100 varieties to chose from and one bite will show you exactly why it is so popular.
+No visit to Fernvale Country Market is complete without a trip to the world-famous Old Fernvale Bakery.
+People flock to this local institute to taste their award-winning pies.
+There are over 100 varieties to choose from and one bite will show you exactly why it is so popular.